dennisfarmer/dennisfarmer.github.io/src/projects/sonification_pca.md

 featured: true
 ---

-# Sonification of PCA for the enhanced interpretability of a content-based music recommender system
+# Sonification of Principal Component Analysis for the enhanced interpretability of a content-based music recommender system

 Final project for PAT 462 - Digital Sound Synthesis, Fall 2025